Pepelux/sippts/README.txt

 =======
 Sipscan
 =======
 Fast scanner for SIP services that uses multithread.
-Sipscan can check IP and port ranges and works with UDP or TCP.
+Sipscan can check IP and port ranges and works over UDP or TCP.

 $ perl sipscan.pl